MalharS/Finite-Elements-in-Engineering/README.md

 # Finite-Elements-in-Engineering
-My course work for MAE 503 at Arizona State University
+Assignments and Projects for MAE 503 at Arizona State University